Joe Pavelski Game Preview: Stars vs. Flames

 Pavelski Stats vs. the Flames

-- The Flames have conceded 64 goals in total (3.4 per game), which ranks 23rd in the league in goals allowed.
+- The Flames are 22nd in goals allowed, giving up 72 total goals (3.3 per game) in the NHL.

 |2023-2024 Season